-Figuring out what kind of culture is right for a company depends a lot on the ownership.
+Figuring out what kind of culture is right for a security company depends a lot on the ownership.
 What kind of company do you want to be known as?
 Do you run the kind of company you would want to work for?
 As simple as these questions sound, many business owners never actually answer them - which can lead to a lot of confusion.

 Even though there’s not necessarily a “right” or “wrong” company culture, certain values have a tendency to limit employee turnover and increase their loyalty.
 For example, when people feel like they can grow and succeed in a company, they are more likely to stick around.
 Too often in the private security industry, entry-level security officer positions can feel like a dead-end job with no opportunities to advance.

 Companies that make it clear that there are opportunities to grow attract higher-quality employees that are more likely to stick around.